Banksia armata

-Banksia armata, commonly known as prickly dryandra, is a species of often sprawling shrub that is endemic to Western Australia.
-It has deeply serrated leaves with sharply pointed lobes and spikes of about 45 to 70 yellow flowers.
+Banksia armata, commonly known as prickly dryandra, is a species of flowering plant in the family Proteaceae and is endemic to Western Australia.
+It is a shrub with deeply serrated leaves with sharply pointed lobes, and spikes of yellow flowers.

 Description

 Banksia armata grows as a sprawling, spreading or upright shrub that typically grows to a height of 1.5-3 m and sometimes forms a lignotuber.
 It has deeply serrated leaves that are 20-80 mm long and 8-25 mm wide with five to thirteen sharply pointed, wedge-shaped to narrow egg-shaped lobes on each side.
 The flowers are arranged in spikes of between 45 and 70, each flower with a yellow, sometimes pink perianth 25-39 mm long.
 Flowering occurs from June to November and the fruit is an egg-shaped follicle 9-10 mm long.

 Taxonomy

 Specimens of B. armata were first collected at King George Sound in December 1801 by Robert Brown.
 Brown published a description of the species in 1810 in Transactions of the Linnean Society of London naming it Dryandra armata.
 The specific epithet is from the Latin armatus meaning "armed", in reference to the sharply serrated leaves.
 Thirty years later, John Lindley published a purported new species, which he named Dryandra favosa.
 This was accepted as a species by Carl Meissner in 1845, but declared a taxonomic synonym of D. armata by him in 1856, and the latter view was taken by George Bentham his 1870 Flora Australiensis.
 In 1996, Alex George published D. a. var. ignicida, resulting in the automatic creation of the autonym D. a. var.armata.
 George also refined the synonymy of D. favosa to D. armata var. armata.
 In 2007, all Dryandra species were transferred to Banksia by Austin Mast and Kevin Thiele so that the name D. armata changed to Banksia armata.

 The names of the two varieties of this species are accepted by the Australian Plant Census: